bizzistro/projectb/README.md

 ## Notes on merging:

 (Shelby:) I realized I've been merging with fast-forwards but I think it's a good idea to use `git merge [thebranch] --no-ff` from now on so it's easier to make sense of the commit history.
+(And I'll try to start being consistent about making changes on branches other than master and merging to master later.)

 Here are some useful references on git branching: